 Once you receive the email, click on the anchor links and watch the magic happen, as demonstrated in this short animation:

 Anchor links are not supported by all email clients, so keep this in mind when making a decision of whether or not to add a table of contents to your newsletters.
-We’re going to publish some additional research on this in the near future.
-For now, here is a quick report with some of the most popular email clients (see a report of email clients by marketshare):
+Here is a quick report with some of the most popular email clients (see a report of email clients by marketshare):

 |Email client||Support for anchor links|